-Nominations are solicited annually by the Graduate Studies Committee.
-To be considered for this award, the following documents should be submitted in one or two PDF files to the chair of the Graduate Studies Committee, who will forward them to the Nominating Committee:
+Nominations are solicited annually by the Nominating Committee.
+To be considered for this award, the following documents should be submitted in one or two PDF files to the chair of the Nominating Committee, who will forward them to the Nominating Committee members:

-- 1. Letter of nomination from senior ABC member. - 2.
+- 1. Letter of nomination from senior ABC member an ABC member who has been active in the Association for a minimum of 10 years. - 2.
 Curriculum vita. - 3.
 Short narrative and portfolio highlighting evidence that the eligibility criteria have been met, including a two-three page narrative argument for why the candidate deserves the award and no more than eight supporting documents, such as syllabi, teaching evaluation summaries, bibliography of publications, etc.